 Thinking about declaring bankruptcy in Crossfield?
-No matter the level of debt you have, your local MNP LTD. Licensed Insolvency Trustee can offer you solutions.
+Speak to your local MNP LTD., where you'll discover a range of solutions.
 Year after year, we help thousands of Canadians just like you break free from financial hardship.

 There is 1 office near you

-Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
+Filing for Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
 It is regulated by the Bankruptcy and Insolvency Act.
-First, you must contact your nearest MNP LTD. Licensed Insolvency Trustee, who will go over and explain your options based on your overall financial situation.
-Many times, after hearing of other options available, people have realized declaring bankruptcy wasn't their best choice.
+The first thing to do is to speak with your local MNP LTD. Licensed Insolvency Trustee to determine your best course of action.
+It is not uncommon occurrence, after speaking with us, that people sometimes realize that declaring bankruptcy is not the best solution for them.

 To determine the right course of action, you'll need to think about your current financial situation.